highmobility/auto-api/SPEC.md

 **Custom** types are either commonly used types or ones with multiple pieces of information ordered in a specific byte sequence.
 Commonly used types are some `enum`-s and i.e. `timestamp`.
 Custom types are usually defined as `type: custom` and are *singular*.

+If a custom type contains a _sub-type_ that is itself with a **dynanmic** size, then the sub-type's bytes will be prefixed with 2 bytes denoting it's size (similar to string or bytes).

 Additional keys for `custom` types:

 * `items: []` *every* custom type has an ordered array of *items* that make up the type